N1ckn1ght/ACE/README.md

 Board - 100% (17-23 mil. nodes/s)

-Engine - 25% (no hashing?)
+Engine - 75% (feels like some bugs are still present)

 Eval - 5% (rudimentary for testing purposes)

-Interface - 2% (some functions, including driver one)
+Interface - 10% (some useful functions and listening)

-### Current plans:

-0. Hashing

-1. Fix eval

-2. Interface